farlineaq/etl_gcp/documentacion/readme.md

 - `"they are not csv files"` → Si el archivo no es un archivo csv.
 - `"error while reading file"` → Si el archivo está corrupto y no es legible.
 - `"schema does not match"` → Si el esquema del archivo no coincide con el esquema definido.
+- `"this files does not meet the expectations"` → Si el archivo no cumple con la validación predefinida
+- `"schema does not match in the columns: {', '.join(invalid_cols)}"` → Si el esquema del archivo no coincide con el esquema definido.

 ```json
 [